Napari installation guide

 1. Install Conda

-1. Visit Anaconda.com or conda.io and download either the Anaconda or the miniconda installer for your operating system.
+1. Visit conda-forge.org and download the latest miniforge installer for your operating system.
 Execute the installer and follow the instructions.

-Info: Windows-users who installed miniconda may receive an error message like conda is not recognized as an internal or external command while trying to use conda in the later steps of this installation guide.
-In such a case, go to this blog post and perform the steps described there.
+Info: Windows-users may receive an error message like conda is not recognized as an internal or external command while trying to use conda in the later steps of this installation guide.
+In such a case, please perform the steps described in this this blog post.
 You can find solutions for other common conda related errors on Windows there as well.

 2. Download the course material